BioinformaticsSTU/TGStools/README.md

 where the subcommand can be one of these:

 - **geneDisplay**    : create a macroscopic image showing transcripts of queried gene
-- **staDist**    : statistics the distance of transcript-start-site to the closest histone or fantom5
+- **staDist**    : Distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags
 - **INCP**    : an integration classification tool of CNCI and PLEK for identify coding or non-coding transcripts (fasta file and gtf file).
 - **extract_lncRNA_gtf**       : A tool that extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
 - **tiss_specific**       : A tool that extract cancer-specific lncRNA information of GTF format.